What is Port 445?

 Active Directory and SMB Port 445

-Microsoft’s Active Directory (AD), which lets system administrators manage objects on a network, requires using SMB over port 445.
+Microsoft’s Active Directory (now known as Entra), which lets system administrators manage objects on a network, requires using SMB over port 445.
 Even non-Microsoft implementations of SMB, such as Samba, use AD to share the resources of Windows devices.

 Port 445 Vulnerabilities and Security Concerns